 SAMPLING DIFFERENT ROPE/YARN TEXTURED RIBERS CAN RESULT IN NEW CUSTOM UNIQUE CREATIONS!

 When buying Senegalese twist, make sure to reach for brands labeled explicitly for this style and not for looks like the Havana twist or the passion twist because these stylings are very different.

 All three of these options are all in the “Twist” hairstyle category.

 - Senegalese twists are more vibrant and shiny.

-- Marley twists closely resemble Senegalese twist but are less shiny and are rougher in texture.
+- Marley twists closely resemble Senegalese twist but are less polished and are rougher in texture.

 - Passion twists, like Senegalese twists, are two-strand twists.

 - The difference is that passion twists are not as tightly twisted and are almost left unraveled, slightly offering a more springy look.